 Horisontal line to divide the page's sections

 In Koneistos, the audience is invited to a “synthetic forest” spread over an area of 100m2.
 The forest, built of five-meter aluminum and carbon fiber pipes, is the habitat of dozens of small, mechanical creatures that communicate through movement, sound, and light.
 Mechanical light-creatures climb along the tree trunks in dialogue with sound objects sounding around the forest.
 As performers, we are present in the space, but more as equal residents of the forest with the machines and the audience, rather than in a hierarchical position as performers.

-Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funding the Mechanit Project's upcoming Europe tour.
+Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funded the project.

+Horisontal line to divide the page's sections